 Prenuptial agreements are a milestone considering the changing times.
 For example, let’s say you have inherited a family home in the Hamptons.
 The house has been in your family for generations.
 While you do not visit the house much, it is an old house, sentimentally close to you, and rapidly appreciating in monetary value.

 For the sake of the argument, let’s say you and your spouse get a divorce and they stake a claim on the house.
 Or when you die, the house is at the disposal of your spouse.
-They may remarry and not see the emotional value in the home anymore.
+They may remarry and don’t see the emotional value in the home anymore.
 Instead of close kin, your family home will be under the control of a past spouse.

 They might sell it or worse, open an ice-cream shop in its place.
 Now, you would not be happy about either of those scenarios.
 Nor would your family.
 Save the trauma, sign a prenup and seal the future of the home.
 So you see a prenuptial agreement does protect your property just like a cohabitation agreement does.

 Related Reading: Prenuptial agreements – weighing the pros and the cons